 Dean and Managing Director, JIBS

-At JIBS, embedding Responsibility in Action implies that we will adopt a triple bottom line logic in which social, environmental, and economic sustainability converge.
-How we will work to achieve this can be described by relating Responsible in Action with two dimensions, the individual dimension and the collective dimension of our organisation.
+At JIBS, embedding Responsibility in Action implies adopting a triple bottom line logic in which social, environmental, and economic sustainability converge.
+How we will work to achieve this can be described by relating Responsible in Action with two dimensions, the individual and collective dimensions of our organisation.

-The individual dimension comprises the motivation and behaviour of faculty, staff and students to partake in activities, education or research on ethics, responsibility, or sustainability.
+The individual dimension comprises faculty, staff, and students' motivation and behaviour to partake in activities, education or research on ethics, responsibility, or sustainability.
 Motivation indicates a substantial degree of commitment and engagement of faculty, staff and students towards ethics and responsibility.
 Behaviour indicates that the faculty, staff and students' competence and knowledge of ethics, responsibility or sustainability permeate their actions, performance and societal impact.
 It also means that personnel are ethical in different realms of their work lives.
 The collective dimension encompasses culture and systems to create an ethical and responsible organisation.
 Culture means that we adopt "Responsible in Action" as a Guiding Principle and that we identify shared practices in our daily activities that help us live this out.

 JIBS Systems correspond to the reliance on environmental certification, working environment plans, non-discrimination and equality that support the wellbeing and health of personnel and the overall sustainability of our organisation.

 As a signatory of PRME, JIBS must regularly submit a report on progress towards the six principles.
 JIBS received recognition at the United Nations Headquarters in New York in spring 2017 for Advanced Sharing Information Practices on Progress reporting excellence.
-Read more on the Jönköping University news article.
+Read more on the Jönköping University Newspage.